jeremyherbert/stm32vl-discovery-template-project/README.md

 1. Summon the arm toolchain ([look here](https://github.com/esden/summon-arm-toolchain))
 2. Clone this repo
 3. Run `make`
-4. Use your favourite tool to get the ELF onto the board (I use ST Visual Programmer in a windows VM, trying to get [stlink](https://github.com/texane/stlink) working, but it's pretty buggy for STLINKv1)
+4. Use your favourite tool to get the ELF onto the board (I use ST Visual Programmer in a windows VM, trying to get [stlink](https://github.com/texane/stlink) working but it's pretty buggy for STLINKv1)

 Using it for your own projects: